+Dr Dan Greenwood, Dr Jan Gerhards, Minerva Fadel, Prof. Rachel Aldred, University of Westminster Updated June 2024

+Executive summary

-Dr Jan Gerhards, Dr Dan Greenwood and Prof. Rachel Aldred, University of Westminster (Dec 2022) Summary Report The full-length version of this report is available from: https://blog.westminster.ac.uk/ata/projects/opdcproject/ Executive summary - The Old Oak and Park Royal Development Corporation (OPDC) is committed to the London mayor's sustainable transport targets and the need to enable active travel.
-Achieving this involves several challenges, including a lack of early funding; fragmented control of planning and highways across OPDC and three boroughs; and more generally, the need for extensive collaboration across a large range of stakeholders. - This research highlights OPDC's general need for more funding for active travel infrastructure from central government or London agencies.
-Specific projects with relatively modest costings are identified that are especially vital for facilitating active travel. - Governance integration would be improved by establishing a single infrastructure steering group including OPDC and local authorities; publishing detailed infrastructure plans to ensure effective planning, collaboration and accountability; and seeking London-wide mandates of support for cross-borough schemes. - Additionally, local authorities should have discretion to make reasonable adjustments to national infrastructure plans, such as HS2, to ensure that their implementation reflects the latest standards and best practice for active travel measures.
+- The Old Oak and Park Royal Development Corporation (OPDC) is signed up to the London mayor's sustainable transport targets and the need to increase active travel.
+Achieving this involves addressing several challenges, including: a lack of early funding; fragmented control of planning and highways across OPDC and three boroughs; and more generally, the need for extensive collaboration across a large range of stakeholders. - There are specific infrastructure projects with relatively modest costings that are especially vital for facilitating active travel in the Old Oak and Park Royal (OP) area.
+These include a set of protected cycle lanes as shown in OPDC plans.
+Such infrastructure delivery requires more funding from developer contributions, central government and/or London agencies. - As it stands, both the planned western and eastern access routes to the new HS2 station at Old Oak Common will not meet current active travel standards. - Establishing detailed plans for active travel infrastructure is needed to aid more effective planning, collaboration and accountability. - Establishing a single steering group involving OPDC, local authorities and TfL would enable integration of plans for enabling active travel within the OP regeneration project; as could seeking London-wide mandates of support for cross-borough schemes. - Additionally, developments within the OP area so far show the need for national infrastructure legislation, such as for HS2, to give local authorities the right to make adjustments where, nationally or regionally, active travel standards have increased.

+Background

-Background The new Old Oak station, where Crossrail will meet HS2, along with neighbouring Park Royal is the site of Europe's largest regeneration project.
+The new Old Oak Common station, where Crossrail will meet HS2, along with neighbouring Park Royal is the site of a major regeneration project.
 The target for Old Oak and Park Royal Development Corporation (OPDC), established in 2015 by the London Mayor, is for 20,000 new homes and 36,000 new jobs on the 650-hectare site by 2038.
 OPDC, who have a central role in planning and managing this development, is committed to the Mayor's target that 80% of journeys in London will be via sustainable transport by 2041 (GLA, 2018).
 Enabling increased active travel, including cycling and walking, is vital to achieving this target.

-Governance within OPDC The OPDC area straddles three local authorities: the boroughs of Hammersmith and Fulham (H&F), Ealing, and Brent.
+Governance within OPDC

+The OPDC area straddles three local authorities: the boroughs of Hammersmith and Fulham (H&F), Ealing, and Brent.
 The OPDC board includes council leaders from the three host boroughs.
 As a development corporation, OPDC have the power to create a unified local plan for the area.
-They work in partnership with the public and private sector to develop land and attract investment, and also have development control powers (although these have been delegated to Ealing for much of the Ealing area).
-OPDC are not, however, highways authorities for most roads in the OPDC area: control over highways remains with local authorities.
+They work in partnership with the public and private sector to develop land and attract investment, and also have development control powers (although some of these were delegated to Ealing for a period of time).
+OPDC are not, however, a highways authority for most roads in the Old Oak and Park Royal (OP) area: control over highways remains with local authorities.
 This arms-length separation means organisations must work together effectively if they are to deliver active travel infrastructure throughout the area.

-Challenges for active travel Enabling active travel in the OPDC area involves several challenges.
+Challenges for active travel

+Enabling active travel in the OPDC area involves several challenges.
 This is an industrial area lacking in active travel infrastructure and with many heavy goods vehicles passing through.
 There are some busy, difficult junctions, including the A40 crossing.
 Parts of the area have relatively poor public transport accessibility and early transport modelling found that roads were already at capacity (OPDC, 2016).